lgbrownjr/ser2bt-bridge/README.md

 # ser2bt-bridge
 ## Serial to Bluetooth bridge for raspberry pi zero w
-Before we begin, understand that everything in this repository is a work in progress...  :)
+Before we begin, understand that everything in this repository is a work in progress...  :slightly_smiling_face:
 ### Definitions:
-I tend to use several different discripters for each piece thats involved with this project, so I've tried to define them below to helpkeep the reader from being confused.. :)
+I tend to use several different discripters for each piece thats involved with this project, so I've tried to define them below to helpkeep the reader from being confused.. :slightly_smiling_face:
 - For the purpose of this project, the terms *slave* refers to a router or switch.
 However, anything with a console port can be used  such as a server, appliance, Firewall, Wireless LAN Conroller, etc will work as well.
 - The terms *master*  refers to the PC, laptop, phone, or tablet.
 - The terms *pi*, *bridge*, *ser2bt* all refer to the *raspberry pi zero w*, and is being used as a *bridge* to connect *master* with *slave*.